Leroy Edwin Froom - 1890 – 1974

 “The founding Fathers of the Seventh Day Adventist church over a century ago came out of various denominational backgrounds.
 While all were premillennialists, some were Trinitarian; others were Arian.”

 This is only a partial truth.
 The facts are, while the Pioneers were from various denominational backgrounds, once becoming SDA, they all gave up their false Trinitarian beliefs.
-And it could be argued that only a few were Arian to begin with.
-Not a belief they stayed with.
+And it could be argued that that they did not truthfully fit the Arian description to begin with.

 In Movement of Destiny on pages 149-150, Froom labled the non-trinitarians as having the minority view by using a subtitle heading called, “Principal Projectors of Minority View.”
 Then he went on to write about Uriah Smith and Joseph H. Waggoner.
-He then goes on using social engineering to reprogram how some might think about our heritage in comparing what some views were by painting a stark picture of how they portrayed Christ, his existence and beginning or being begotten verses a wrongful idea of being created.
+He then goes on using social engineering to reprogram how some might think about our heritage in comparing what some views were.
+This is done by painting a stark picture of how they portrayed Christ, his existence and beginning or being begotten verses a wrongful idea of being created.
+Froom repeatedly throughout his book says that we denied the Deity of Christ.
+Besides bearing false witness, it is so blatantly wrong.
+His constant support for the Atonement being completed at the cross as Evangelicals do, this does away with the Sanctuary message of Adventism.

-These statements were necessary to clear up the misconception of prior statements.
+These statements were necessary to clear up the misconception of prior statements according to their mission.
 The disavow read in part:

 “The belief of Seventh-Day Adventists on these great truths is clear and emphatic.
 And we feel we should not be identified with or stigmatized for, certain limited and faulty concepts held by some, particularly in our formative years.
 This statement should therefore nullify the stock ‘quotations’ that have been circulated against us.” - Questions on Doctrine, Question 3, pgs 31, 32